tagval/project_homeworks/README.md

-The exapmle of solution for practical exercise in Stepik's courese Python+Selenium.
+The exapmle of solution for practical exercise in Stepik's course Python+Selenium.